SNHUGitHub/Full-Stack-Project/Full-Stack-README.md

 # Travel Booking Website
 About:
 - Full-stack development project using MEAN stack architecture for Full-Stack course.
-The website allows customers to search for and book trips, and create and sign into their account to check their itineraries.
-This project also includes an admin single-page application using Angular to run data inside the browser instead of on the server.
+- Project is a website that allows customers to search for and book trips, and create and sign into their account to check their itineraries.
+Also built an admin single-page application using Angular to run data inside the browser instead of on the server.
+- Created Software Design Document of project that includes Executive Summary, Design Constraints, Component Diagram, Sequence Diagram, Class Diagram, API Endpoints, and User Interface sections.

 # Technical Components and Details: